neoxic/lua-mongo/doc/main.md

 Returns an instance of [BSON Binary][BSON type].

 ### mongo.BSON(value)
-Returns an instance of [BSON document] cast from `value` that may take one of the following forms:
+Returns an instance of [BSON document] converted from `value` that may take one of the following forms:
 - a [BSON document] in which case this method does nothing;
 - a JSON string;
 - a table without a metatable;